pjbitterman/UNL_geog432/term_project/final_project.md

 1. How has land use in the CBW changed over time and how is it predicted to change in the future?
 Are there any spatial patterns you can detect in this land use change?

-2. How and where has sea level rise (SLR) occurred, and which areas or communities might be vulnerable to future SLR?
+2. How and where has sea level rise (SLR) occurred in the region, and which areas or communities might be vulnerable to future SLR?

-3. What management activites have taken place (and where) that may affect the movement of Brook Trout in the region?
+3. What management activities have taken place (and where) that may affect the movement of Brook Trout in the region?
 Are there any clear spatial patterns to these habitat-altering activities?

 4. How have flood hazards changed over time and space?
 Which areas, communities, or populations are at increased risk of flooding?